trailblazer/trailblazer.github.io/index.md

   Legacy-ready
 </h4>

 You can start using Trailblazer in existing, massive applications today.
 Refactorings can be applied step-wise, legacy code can be minimized as you go.
-Remember: Rome wasn't build in one day, either.
+Remember: Rome wasn't built in one day, either.

 ~~~4
 <h4>